1.2. Mind practice: thinking on purpose

-B. Let us fix our visual focus on a single thing — a teacup, a pencil, or something abstract, as the strawberry in the image above?
+B. Let us fix our visual focus on a single thing — a teacup, a pencil, fruit?
 Let us try to think about our object only and not anything else.
-We can use a wristwatch to see how long we cope.
+We may use

 C. Let us close our eyes and try not to think absolutely anything.
 The watch will tell us if we really can do this.